For What It's Worth – a literary blog

 “Let us not forget that culture and language were the first virtual realities.
 A child is born into a world of unspeakable wonder.
 Each part of the world is seen to glow with animate mystery and the beckoning light of the unknown.
 But quickly our parents and our siblings provide us with words.
 At first these are nouns; that shimmering pattern of sound and iridescence is a ‘bird,’ that cool, silky, undulating surface is ‘water.’
 As young children we respond to our cultural programming and quickly replace mysterious things and feelings with culturally validated and familiar words.
 We tile over reality with a mosaic of interconnected words.
 Later, as we grow in ability and understanding, the culture in which we find ourselves provides conventionalized relationships for us to model.
 Lover, father, investor, property owner.
 Each role has its own rules and its own conventions.
 These roles, too, tile over and replace the amorphous wonder of simply being alive.
 As we learn our lines and blocking that goes with them, we move out of the inchoate realm of the preverbal child and into the realm of the first virtual reality, the VR of culture.
 Many of us never realize that this domain is virtual, and instead we assume that we are discovering the true nature of the real world.”

-—Terence McKenna, in The Archaic Revival: Speculations on Psychedelic Mushrooms, the Amazon, Virtual Reality, UFOs, Evolution, Shamanism, the Rebirth of the Goddess, and the End of History
+— Terence McKenna, in The Archaic Revival: Speculations on Psychedelic Mushrooms, the Amazon, Virtual Reality, UFOs, Evolution, Shamanism, the Rebirth of the Goddess, and the End of History

-Everyone eventually becomes a philosopher.
+Everyone becomes a philosopher eventually.

 One can’t ‘know’ truth— because just as one is part of all, so ‘reason’ is just a part of ‘intuition.’
 Therefore, one must be truth.